SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

         All images can be passed by value (image buffer is in the request) or by reference (the address of the image is in the request).
-        All images are compliant with ISO 19794.
-ISO 19794 allows multiple encoding and supports additional metadata specific to fingerprint, palmprint, portrait, iris or signature.
+        Biometric images can be compliant with ISO 19794 or ISO 39794, which allow multiple encoding and supports additional metadata specific to fingerprint, palmprint, portrait, iris or signature.

         A biometric data can be associated to no image or a partial image if it includes information about